stealjs/steal-tools/doc/command-transform.md

 ## Use

-steal-tools must have been installed into the commandLine, like:
+steal-tools must have been installed into the command line, like:

     npm install steal-tools -g